jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 ```

 #### IBI21
-**Observation: the default http client of Feign is java.net.HttpURLConnection that does not pool connections when using (mutual) TLS.**
+**Observation: The default http client of Feign is used, which is java.net.HttpURLConnection.**
-**Problem:** Problem: java.net.HttpURLConnection does reuse connections when using (mutual) TLS, this causes connection handshake overhead: extra CPU and latency.
+**Problem:** java.net.HttpURLConnection does *not* reuse connections when using (mutual) TLS, this causes connection handshake overhead: extra CPU and latency.
 **Solution:** Use an http client with Feign that has connection reuse for (mutual) TLS connection.
 For example, use Apache HttpClient 4 with proper connection pool settings (see IBI03, IBI07 and IBI10).
 **Rule name:** DefaultFeignClientWithoutTLSConnectionReuse
 **Example:**
 ```java
 class FeignConfig {